A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Stochastic model reduction

-Figure~\ref{fig:rho_SC} shows the empirical histogram of $S$ and $C$ for $N=160$ at $K=3$ obtained from a single long simulation of the Kuramoto-Sakaguchi model (\ref{eq:ks}).
-The means are well approximated by the averaging procedure\cite{YueEtAl20} described above (cf (\ref{eq:Sbar}) and (\ref{eq:Cbar})).
-However, $S(t)$ and $C(t)$ experience significant fluctuations.
-It is clearly seen that the distribution of the fluctuations is Gaussian.
+Figure~\ref{fig:rho_SC} shows the empirical histogram of $S$ and $C$ obtained from a single long simulation of the Kuramoto-Sakaguchi model (\ref{eq:ks}) for the same parameter setting as in Section~\ref{sec:num} with $N=160,$ $K=3$, $\lambda=\pi/4$ and $ g(\omega)\sim\mathcal{N}(0,1)$.
+Whereas the mean values are well approximated by the averaging procedure \cite{YueEtAl20} described above, $S(t)$ and $C(t)$ experience significant fluctuations.
+It is clearly seen that the distribution of these fluctuations is Gaussian.
 In Figure~\ref{fig:var_SC} we show that the variance of $S$ and of $C$ scales approximately as $1/N$.
 This suggests that the scaled mean-subtracted variables

 are Gaussian processes that are defined entirely in terms of their mean and covariance functions